 If you ratchet up your retirement savings to 20% tomorrow, assuredly you would feel the sting on the next paycheck.
 But what if you raised your contribution by 1% per month until you reached 20%?
 That would be less painful.
 Or, if the next time you received a raise or a bonus, you increased your retirement contribution.
 Along the gradual path to saving 20%, you slowly filter out the spending that was keeping you from saving 20% in the first place.

 There it is.
 Everything you should know about your savings rate.
 Hopefully, I didn’t lose anyone with the math.

 If you are saving more than 3.4% of your take-home pay, give yourself a pat on the back.
 You are doing better than most of America.
-However, realize that to you most likely need to save more than 10% of your pay throughout your working career to have any semblance of a comfortable retirement.
+However, realize that you most likely need to save more than 10% of your pay throughout your working career to have a reasonably comfortable retirement.
 So go on, log into your retirement account and increase your contribution by 1% today.

-If you found this post helpful, please, do me a favor and share with your friends on social media.
+If you found this post helpful, please, do me a favor and share this post on Pinterest or Facebook.
 99.99% of the world has no idea that I wrote this blog post.